Christopher Logue: Career

 One of his poems, Be Not Too Hard, was set to music by Donovan and heard in the film Poor Cow (1967), and was made popular by Joan Baez on her eponymous 1967 album, Joan.
 Another completely different song titled "Be Not Too Hard" based on the poem was performed by Manfred Mann's Earth Band on their 1974 album The Good Earth.
 The arrangement was written by Mick Rogers, who had Logue credited as a co-writer on the record sleeve.
 Another well-known and well-quoted poem by Logue was Come to the Edge, which is often attributed to Guillaume Apollinaire, but is in fact only dedicated to him.
 It was originally written for a poster advertising an Apollinaire exhibition at the ICA in 1961 or 1962, and was titled "Apollinaire Said", hence the misattribution.

-His last major work was an long-term project to render Homer's Iliad into a modernist idiom.
+His last major work was a long-term project to render Homer's Iliad into a modernist idiom.

 This work is published in a number of small books, usually equating to two or three books of the original text.
 (The volume, Homer: War Music, was shortlisted for the 2002 International Griffin Poetry Prize.)

 He published an autobiography, Prince Charming (1999).

 His lines tended to be short, pithy and frequently political, as in Song of Autobiography:

 He wrote the couplet that is sung at the beginning and end of the film A High Wind in Jamaica (1965), the screenplay for Savage Messiah (1972), a television version of Antigone (1962), and a short play for the TV series The Wednesday Play titled The End of Arthur's Marriage (1965), which was directed by Ken Loach.
 The latter film was generally light-hearted, but dealt with the pre-occupation in modern British society with ownership of property and with the treatment of animals by humans.

 He appeared in a number of films as an actor, most notably in the Ken Russell films The Devils (1971, as Cardinal Richelieu) and Prisoner of Honor (1991, as Fernand Labori), and as the spaghetti-eating fanatic in Terry Gilliam's Jabberwocky (1977).

 Logue wrote for the Olympia Press under the pseudonym Count Palmiro Vicarion, including a pornographic novel, Lust.